Dannymane/azure_obsidian/My notes/Azure App Service (AAS).md

     --output tsv
 ```

-Changing the region of plan requires creating a new plan, so the list of possible outbound IPs will change as well.

 Azure App Service **does not guarantee fixed outbound IPs.** IPs might be changed without any interruption from developer.****

 If you're using this IP to whitelist firewalls or APIs, you should always whitelist the full possibleOutboundIpAddresses set, not just the current active ones.

+**Deployment unit** or **webspace** - set of different customers plans that have same single **inbound IP** and same set of **outbound IPs**.
+(In Isolated case the single plan have dedicated own deployment unit)

+> [!quote] **When inbound IP/ set of outbound IPs changes**
+>- Delete an app and recreate it in a different resource group (deployment unit may change).
+>- Delete the last app in a resource group _and_ region combination and recreate it (deployment unit may change).
+>- Changing the region of plan requires creating a new plan, so the list of possible outbound IPs will change as well.
+>- only for **outbound**: The worker virtual machines are broken down in large part by the App Service plans.
+The Free, Shared, Basic, Standard, and Premium plans all use the same worker virtual machine type.
+The PremiumV2 plan uses another virtual machine type.
+PremiumV3 uses yet another virtual machine type.
+When you change the virtual machine family, you get a different set of outbound addresses.
+>- In some older scale units, both the **inbound** and **outbound** addresses change when you scale from Standard to PremiumV2.
+>- only for **inbound**: Delete an existing IP-based TLS binding, such as during certificate renewal.
+>-  only for **outbound**: Scale your app between the lower tiers (**Basic**, **Standard**, and **Premium**), the **PremiumV2** tier, the **PremiumV3** tier, and the **Pmv3** options within the **PremiumV3** tier (IP addresses may be added to or subtracted from the set).

 There are several ways to guarantee static outbound IP, e. g. using App Service Environment.